Barron Trump Tested Positive For COVID-19, Mother Melania Confirms

 In addition to reporting the news that her teenage son had contracted the novel coronavirus and overcome it with no issues, the first lady relayed her experience with the virus.
 She noted that they were minimal for the most part and included body aches, cough, headache, and extreme fatigue.

 She revealed that she chose a natural path for treatment that included vitamins and healthy food.
-Dr. Conley and his team treated her at the White House when the president went to Walter Reed, which meant for a few days that she and Barron were not with the president as he received a series of treatments to combat the effects of the virus.
-Melania said that during that time she reflected on her son and family as well as the families across the United States who were experiencing the same illness, especially those who do not have access to the same type of medical care she, Barron, and the president received.
+Dr. Conley and his team treated her at the residence when the president went to Walter Reed, which meant for a few days that she and Barron were not with the president as he received a series of treatments to combat the effects of the virus.
+Melania said that during her recovery, she reflected on her son and family and the families across the United States who were experiencing the same illness, especially those who do not have access to the same type of medical care she, Barron, and the president received.

 “I also thought about the hundreds of thousands of people across our country who have been impacted by this illness that infects people with no discrimination,” she wrote.

-The first lady encouraged Americans to stay positive and live a healthy lifestyle in mind and body.
+The first lady encouraged Americans to stay hopeful and live a healthy lifestyle in mind and body.

 Throughout her time in the White House, Melania has worked to keep Barron’s privacy, and she did not explain why his diagnosis had not been made public until today.

+Barron attends St. Andrew’s Episcopal School for the ninth grade.
+The school started in the online format for its upper levels and transitioned to a hybrid learning model beginning in early October.
+For Barron’s class, the students will not return to school until late October or early November.

-Barron’s diagnosis is one of at least a dozen that occurred among attendees of the Rose Garden event that President Trump held to announce Judge Amy Coney Barrett as his choice to replace the late Supreme Court Justice Ruth Bader Ginsberg, according to CNN.
-In addition to President Trump, Melania, and Barron, Gov. Chris Christie and Kelly Ann Conway were other high profile people who became ill after the White House event.
+Barron’s diagnosis is one of at least a dozen that occurred among the Rose Garden event attendees that President Trump held to announce Judge Amy Coney Barrett as his choice to replace the late Supreme Court Justice Ruth Bader Ginsberg, according to CNN.
+In addition to President Trump, Melania, and Barron, Gov. Chris Christie and Kelly Ann Conway were other high profile people who became ill after the Rose Garden gathering.
 The nation’s top infectious disease expert, Dr. Anthony Fauci, referred to the gathering as a “superspreader” event recently.